 - The first section of part twelve is epistolary, taking the form of Beryl’s letter.

 - A week has passed since the beginning of the story.

 - Bertha imagines she’s now ‘on the shelf’ with no marriage prospects and a year away from being a most awful frump.
-This is a form of side shadowing, and leaves the reader with one possible New Equilibrium, and because it’s extrapolated by an unreliable, melodramatic character, we are also able to formulate our own endings for this family.
+This is a form of side shadowing, and leaves the reader with one possible New Situation, and because it’s extrapolated by an unreliable, melodramatic character, we are also able to formulate our own endings for this family.
 (Mine is that Stanley sent them bankrupt, which would force Beryl into a less-than-satisfactory marriage of convenience.
 She would spend the rest of her life in fantasy, perhaps too old to have her own children by that point.)